ULHPC/tutorials/basic/getting_started/README.md

 * Use the [Ganglia](https://hpc.uni.lu/status/ganglia.html) interface to monitor the impact of the compilation process on the node your job is running on.

+## Advanced section

+### Using SSH proxycommand setup to access the clusters despite port filtering

+It might happen that the port 8022 is filtered from your working place.
+You can easily bypass this firewall rule using an SSH proxycommand to setup transparently multi-hop connexions *through* one host (a gateway) to get to the access frontend of the cluster, as depited below:

+[laptop] -----||--------> 22 [SSH gateway] ---------> 8022 [access-{chaos,gaia}]
+firewall

+The gateway can be any SSH server which have access to the access frontend of the cluster.
+The [Gforge @ UL](http://gforge.uni.lu) is typically used in this context but you can prefer any other alternative (your personal NAS @ home etc.).
+Then alter the SSH config on your laptop (in `~/.ssh/config` typically) as follows:

+* create an entry to be able to connect to the gateway:

+#### Alias for the gateway (not really needed, but convenient), below instantiated

+    Host gw
+    User anotherlogin
+    Hostname host.domain.org
+    ForwardAgent no

+#### Automatic connection to UL HPC from the outside via the gateway

+    Host *.ulhpc
+    ProxyCommand ssh gw "nc -q 0 `basename %h .ulhpc` %p"

+Ensure you can connect to the gateway:

+    (laptop)$> ssh gw
+    (gateway)$> exit # or CTRL-D

+The `.ulhpc` suffix we mentioned in the previous configuration is an arbitrary suffix you will now specify in your command lines in order to access the UL HPC platform via the gateway as follows:

+    (laptop)$> ssh gaia.ulhpc